To see an answer, simply select the question below.

 How many graduates get a residency after graduation?

-A. Our graduates find post-graduate positions (residencies) through a variety of ways.
-Many our our graduates attain US residencies through the MATCH program a few months prior to graduation.
-Some seek US residencies outside the MATCH and others look for post-graduate training elsewhere—in their home country, in research, or elsewhere.
-93% of eligible US 2016 graduates attained a US residency position within one year of graduation.
-This year, 93% of eligible US 2017 graduates who applied for a postgraduate position obtained one at the time of graduation* *Data as of September 2017
+A. Our graduates find postgraduate positions (residencies) through a variety of ways.
+Many of our graduates attain US residencies through the Match program a few months prior to graduation.
+Some seek US residencies outside the Match and others look for postgraduate training elsewhere—in their home country, in research, or elsewhere.
+93 percent of eligible US 2017 graduates attained a US residency position within one year of graduation.
+This year, 93% of eligible US 2018 graduates who applied for a postgraduate position obtained one at the time of graduation.* *Data as of August 2018

-How do SGU students do on the USMLE?
+How do SGU students perform on the USMLE?

 Where do students do their clinical rotations?